Home » Programs and Courses » Ultrasound Program

 Students will continue to attend didactic/lab sessions on campus three (3) days per week, up to eight (8) hours per day.
 In the last two (2) modules, students attend clinical rotations only for three to four (3–4) days per week and attend Master Scanning Lab courses once a month on days to be announced on a separate schedule.

-An Associate of Science Degree in Ultrasound Technology is awarded upon program completion.
+An Associate of Occupational Science Degree in Ultrasound Technology is awarded upon program completion.
 The expected completion time for this program is 96 weeks, excluding holidays and vacation times.
 Class times can and may be rescheduled on an alternate day of the week (Sunday through Saturday) to ensure on-time program completion and fulfillment of required program hours.

 Voluntary and Prudent Use Statement for Ultrasound Technology